ahamedali95/react-hooks-demo/README.md

 **react-hooks-demo**

-*This application demonstrates the usage of React 16.8 Hooks.*
+*This application demonstrates the usage of React 16.8 Hooks.
+You can find the application logic written in both using classes and hooks so it can help you to compare and relate them.*

 ![alt](https://github.com/ahamedali95/react-hooks-demo/blob/master/src/Screen-Recording-2020-09-28-at-7.gif)